Theldus/wsServer/README.md

 ## Building

-wsServer only requires a C99-compatible compiler, such as GCC, Clang, TCC and others.
+wsServer only requires a C99-compatible compiler (such as GCC, Clang, TCC and others) and not external libraries.

 ### Make
 The preferred way to build wsServer on Linux environments: